yelizondo/JugadoresRevelacion/README.md

-## Repository for course: database II
+## Repository for second project database II
-This readme helps you to perform the intended labs in classroom regarding topics such as mapreduce with hadoop, hive, spark and kafka.
+This project intends to use two data sets in order to predict the value of a given player.

 ### docker related
 Build the image, create an internal network and run the image using a local volumen